You are running a product launch event and you are planning to use RightBooth to gather video feedback from your event

 3) Remove the RightBooth Program Data Folder

 Running the RightBooth uninstaller will not remove the program data files that are created by RightBooth while it was in use, (such as the RightBooth Settings file).

 4) Remove the RightBooth Media Library

-Running the RightBooth uninstaller will not remove the RightBooth Media Library files that are downloaded and installed by RightBooth when it is first used.
+Running the RightBooth uninstaller may not fully remove the RightBooth Media Library folder.
+The Media Library is located here:

 5) Remove Your RightBooth Event Files